DoD-Platform-One/Kyverno/docs/DEVELOPMENT_MAINTENANCE.md

 # How to update the Kyverno Package chart

-Kyverno within Big Bang is a modified version of an upstream chart. `kpt` is used to handle any automatic updates from upstream.
+Kyverno within Big Bang is a passthrough chart that wraps the upstream kyverno helm chart.
 The below details the steps required to update to a new version of the Kyverno package.

 1. Review the upstream [changelog](https://github.com/kyverno/kyverno/blob/main/CHANGELOG.md) for potential breaking changes.
 1. Navigate to the upstream [kyverno helm chart repo](https://github.com/kyverno/kyverno/tree/main/charts/kyverno) and find the latest chart version that works with the image update.
 For example, if updating to 1.9.1 I would look at the [Chart.yaml](https://github.com/kyverno/kyverno/blob/main/charts/kyverno/Chart.yaml) `appVersion` field and switch through the latest git tags until I find one that matches 1.9.1.
 For this example that would be [`v1.9.1`](https://github.com/kyverno/kyverno/blob/v1.9.1/charts/kyverno/Chart.yaml#L5).
 1. Check out the existing `renovate/ironbank` branch created by the renovate-runner, an MR for this branch should be linked in the Renovate issue.
-1. From the top level of the repo run `kpt pkg update chart@{GIT TAG} --strategy alpha-git-patch` replacing `{GIT TAG}` with the tag you found in step one.
-You may run into some merge conflicts, resolve these in the way that makes the most sense.
-In general, if something is a BB addition you will want to keep it, otherwise go with the upstream change.
+1. Update the kyverno dependency version in `chart/Chart.yaml` to match the upstream version found in step 2 if not already updated by renovate-runner.
 1. Append `-bb.0` to the `version` in `chart/Chart.yaml`.
 1. Check for a new version of gluon prior to running helm dependency update. <https://repo1.dso.mil/big-bang/product/packages/gluon/-/tags>.
 If found, update the version in Chart.yaml.
 1. Run `helm dependency update` from the `./chart` directory to regenerate dependencies.
 1. Update `CHANGELOG.md` adding an entry for the new version and noting all changes (at minimum should include `Updated Kyverno to x.x.x`).
 1. Generate the `README.md` updates by following the [guide in gluon](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/blob/master/docs/bb-package-readme.md).
 1. Open an MR in "Draft" status ( or the Renovate created MR ) and validate that CI passes.
 This will perform a number of smoke tests against the package, but it is good to manually deploy to test some things that CI doesn't.
 Follow the steps below for manual testing.
-For automated CI testing follow the steps in [test-package-against-bb](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/docs/developer/test-package-against-bb.md?ref_type=heads) and modify test-values with the following settings:
+1. For major updates or changes that impact istio or network policies, conduct bigbang integration testing by following the steps in [test-package-against-bb](https://repo1.dso.mil/big-bang/bigbang/-/blob/master/docs/developer/test-package-against-bb.md?ref_type=heads) and modifying test-values with the following settings:

   ```yaml
   kyverno: